Updated Medical Exam Validity for I-485 Applications for Adjustment of Status

 Applicants for Employment-Based Adjustment of Status are required to submit a completed medical exam in order to be approved for lawful permanent residence status (the green card).
 The purpose of the medical exam is to establish that an applicant is not inadmissible on public-health grounds.
 USCIS currently recommends that Employment-Based applicants submit their completed medical exam (Form I-693) along with their I-485 application for efficient processing.
 Questions often arise regarding how long a medical exam remains valid.

 Prior to the COVID-19 pandemic and related processing delays, USCIS required the medical exam to be signed by the civil surgeon no more than 60 days before the AOS filing date.
 In other words, when filing the medical exam along with the I-485 application, the medical must have been signed within the past 60 days.
 If it was signed more than 60 days before the I-485 application is received by USCIS, the medical would not be considered valid and a new medical exam would be requested by USCIS before the green card can be approved.

-However, in order to ease processing delays and associated difficulties in timely completing the medical examination, USCIS is currently waiving this 60-day rule through March 31, 2023.
-This means that a medical exam signed more than 60 days ago can still be submitted with an I-485 application.
+However, in order to ease processing delays and associated difficulties in timely completing the medical examination, USCIS began waiving this 60-day rule in December 2021.
+This meant that a medical exam signed more than 60 days ago could still be submitted with an I-485 application.
 Initially, the waiver was temporary and was set to expire on March 31, 2023.
 However, USCIS has now announced that the waiver will be permanent.
 Therefore, a medical exam will remain valid and can be accepted by USCIS for up to 2 years after the date the civil surgeon signed the form.

 By: Emily Neumann